wur-bioinformatics/introduction-to-bioinformatics/week5.md

 chromosome-level assemblies are routinely generated using PacBio HiFi reads in combination with Hi-C.

+---

 ##### Repeats

-Repeat regions (i.e. the blue sky) are the main challenge in genome assembly and most contigs (contiguous sequences, the longest stretches that can be assembled unequivocally) stop at the edges of repetitive regions.
+Repeat regions (i.e., the blue sky) are the main challenge in genome assembly and most contigs (contiguous sequences, the longest stretches that can be assembled unequivocally) stop at the edges of repetitive regions.
 The process is like finding many puzzle pieces containing both bits of stork and blue sky, and trying to figure out which edge belongs to which stork and how much blue sky goes in between.
-One solution for solving the repeat problem are longer reads (that can bridge the blue sky between two storks) To illustrate the scale of the problem that repeats pose in assembly: most mammalian Y-chromosomes have not been assembled for more than 50%, because of the repeat content.
+One solution for solving the repeat problem are longer reads (that can bridge the blue sky between two storks).
+To illustrate the scale of the problem that repeats pose in assembly: most mammalian Y-chromosomes have not been assembled for more than 50%, because of the repeat content.

+---

 ##### Assembly quality assessment